MayankPratap/show-down/README.md

 # show-down
-A simple script to download latest episode of any TV show.
+A simple script to download latest episode of any TV show by simply typing a show name.

+-->Download ZIP this repository.

 --> Run test.py